laravel/head/README.md

 ## Introduction

-Laravel Head provides first-party head management for Laravel applications, covering metadata, structured data, and performance hints across Blade, Livewire, and Inertia.
+Laravel Head is a head tag manager for Laravel applications.
+You fluently describe metadata in layers (global defaults, routes, controllers, and error pages), and Laravel Head resolves them into a single set of tags that render in your Blade, Livewire, or Inertia views.

 ## Installation